ArdaxHz/mupl/readme.md

     # logs_dir_path=None,                          # Directory where to store logs.
 Defaults to home path.
 Will create 'logs' folder in this directory.
     # max_log_days=30,                             # Days to keep log files
     # group_fallback_id=None,                      # Default group UUID if not found in filename/map
-    # number_threads=3,                            # Number of threads for concurrent image uploads

     # language="en",                               # Language code for mupl localisation
     # name_id_map_filename="name_id_map.json",     # Filename for manga/group name-to-ID mapping (relative to home_path or absolute path), not required for single_chapter uploads
     # uploaded_dir_path="uploaded",                # Directory name/path for successfully uploaded files (relative to home_path or absolute path to folder)